 On top of our regular activities, we have some annual events that are worth looking forward to:

-• Easter Climbing – The mid semester-break usually falls on Easter which gives our members an opportunity to head down to Nowra/ Point Perpendicular and/or Mt Arapiles (in Victoria) and experience the climber’s dirt-bag dream for a week (not really, some of us hire a nice house/ warm cabin with all the amenities).
-This is an intermediate-advanced trip for members that are experienced climbers.
+- Easter Climbing – The mid-semester-break usually falls on Easter which allows our members to head down to Nowra/ Point Perpendicular and/or Mt Arapiles (in Victoria) and experience the climber’s dirt-bag dream for a week (not really, some of us hire a nice house/ warm cabin with all the amenities).
+This is an intermediate-advanced trip for members who are experienced climbers.

-• Bungonia – Yearly, a few of us take a weekend down in Bungonia National Park for Caving and satisfy our urge to crawl into some deep dark holes underground.
+- Bungonia – Yearly, a few of us take a weekend down in Bungonia National Park to cave and satisfy our urge to crawl into some deep dark holes underground.
 Note some of the holes are very large and require abseiling.
 Yes, there’s an awesome world beneath us that we explore too!

 If this sounds like an experience you want, we’d love to have you in the club!
 If you have any further questions head over here, and if you are ready to join click here.